DCI-fbw11/bookmark-api/docs/DOCS.md

 # Roles

 There a two existing roles for the api **user** and **admin**.
-By default every new registered account will be flag as a user and need to be manualy edited in the database to to be an admin.
+By default every new registered account will be flag as a user.
+If you want to create an admin please contact FBW-11 :)

 # Schema